sebastien-prudhomme/cowboysysop-website/content/post/minikluster-un-cluster-kubernetes-d-experimentation-partie-1/index.md

   auth           Inspect authorization

 Advanced Commands:
-  apply          Appliquer une configuration à une ressource par nom de fichier ou depuis stdin patch          Update field(s) of a resource using strategic merge patch replace        Replace a resource by filename or stdin wait           Experimental: Wait for one condition on one or many resources
+  apply          Apply a configuration to a resource by filename or stdin patch          Update field(s) of a resource using strategic merge patch replace        Replace a resource by filename or stdin wait           Experimental: Wait for one condition on one or many resources